 - One Marvel UK issue of The Transformers had Optimus Prime and the Autobots seek an audience with Ronald Reagan.
 Optimus wanted to explain the Autobots' reason for being on Earth, but were attacked by Decepticons and retreated before their meeting could be concluded.

 - A double-sized issue of Captain America has Cap (in his alternate guise as USAgent) trying to stop a Serpent Society plot to contaminate the drinking water of Washington D.C. with a chemical that turns people into Lizard Folk.
-Cap ends up at the White House, where he gets attacked by a reptillian Reagan.
+Cap ends up at the White House, where he gets attacked by a reptilian Reagan.
 When the effects of the toxin wear off, Ron is dazed and confused, but otherwise unharmed.

 - Franklin and Eleanor Roosevelt play a fairly large role in the adult comic Doc Dare.